mrocklin/thesis/search-direct.md

 \label{fig:search-continue}
 \end{figure}

-This approach has the added benefit that a lazily evaluated stream of all leaves is returned.
+The greedy search with backtracking approach has the added benefit that a lazily evaluated stream of all leaves is returned.
 If the first result is not adequate then one can ask the system to find subsequent solutions.
 These subsequent computations pick up where the previous search process ended, limiting redundant search.
 See Figure \ref{fig:search-continue}.

 By exhaustively computing the iterator above we may also traverse the entire tree and can minimize over all valid leaves.
 This computation may be prohibitively expensive in some cases but remains possible when the size of the tree is small.

 #### Repeated Nodes - Dynamic Programming

 If equivalent nodes are found in multiple locations then we can increase search efficiency by considering a DAG rather than tree search problem.
-This is equivalent to dynamic programming and can be achieved by memoizing the intermediate shared results.
+This method is equivalent to dynamic programming and can be achieved by memoizing the intermediate shared results.
 The tree search functions presented above can be transformed into their DAG equivalents with a `memoize` function decorator.

 ### Extensions